MartinY880/MortgagePros_Calculator_Clean/README.md

 - Chart.js required for visualization features
 - All dependencies are bundled in node_modules for portability

-### Internal Architecture (v16.2.1 Enhancement)
+### Internal Architecture (v16.3.0 Unified)

-- Core amortization, PMI gating, extra payment acceleration, and baseline interest savings logic are unified in `ScheduleBuilder` (modules/calculators/ScheduleBuilder.js).
+- Core amortization, PMI gating, extra payment acceleration, baseline counterfactual interest savings, and PMI lifecycle tracking run through a single engine: `ScheduleBuilder` (`modules/calculators/ScheduleBuilder.js`).
-- Purchase & Refinance tabs now delegate to this shared engine (see `calculateMortgage`), ensuring consistency with comparison scoring logic.
+- Purchase & Refinance tabs both invoke this engine; refinance no longer maintains a divergent amortization path.
-- Engine output is persisted on each tab as `tabData.builderResult` for future export/report extensions.
+- Each tab stores the latest engine output in `tabData.builderResult` (source of truth for UI, exports, and future analytics tooling).
+- Legacy `generateAmortizationSchedule` retained only for backward compatibility and explicitly marked DEPRECATED—new features and fixes land exclusively in `ScheduleBuilder`.

 ### Unified Engine & PMI Semantics